gglu-chat/main/README.md

 # gglu chat
-gglu-chat a simple web chat application using Flask-SocketIO.
+gglu-chat is a simple web chat application using Flask-SocketIO.